-By emphasizing a forward-looking approach, Spain’s regulatory framework not only promotes technological advancements but also establishes stringent measures to protect the financial ecosystem from emerging threats, including fraud, money laundering, and market manipulation.
+In accordance with a forward-looking approach, Spain’s legislative framework not only encourages the development of technology, but also introduces strict regulatory measures to ensure the protection of the financial system from potential threats, including fraud, money laundering and the manipulation of financial markets.

 Regulations for Crypto license in Spain